sunriselayer/gitbook/learn/sunrise/proof-of-liquidity.md

 > **Note:**
 > In Sunrise, the roles and rewards for each token are clearly defined.
-> While vRISE can be used for both consensus (staking) and governance (voting), only RISE is distributed as a consensus reward.
 > This clear separation of functions helps prevent dilution of network security when governance or liquidity rewards are distributed.

 ### Security Considerations